 Otherwise, we leave St Petersburg by train (Standard Class),

-travelling on the Allegro service to Helsinki.
+traveling on the Allegro service to Helsinki.
 On arrival, we

 transfer to the port for the overnight ferry* to Travemünde, a

 Baltic resort.
 As we depart Helsinki we enjoy a scenic view of the

 Baltic, sailing past islands dotted around the coastline, before

 continuing our 611 nautical mile journey through the Gulf of

 Finland.
 After dinner on board the ferry, we arrive in Travemünde

 in the evening of Day 17, and spend the night

 Please note: your luggage will travel on the ferry with you,